Hockey stick: Ice hockey

 Ice hockey sticks have traditionally been made from wood, but in recent years, sticks made of more expensive materials such as aluminum, aramid (brands Kevlar, Nomex, Twaron, etc.), fibreglass, carbon fibre, and other composite materials have become common.
 In addition to weighing less, composite sticks can be manufactured with more consistent flexibility properties than their wooden counterparts.
 They also do not have the natural variations that wooden sticks possess therefore a batch of the same sticks will all perform roughly the same.
 There were a few die-hard NHL professionals who still liked the feel of wood sticks as late as 2010, such as Paul Stastny, son of Hall-of-Famer Peter Šťastný.
 Some of these sticks have replaceable wood or composite blades, while others are one-piece sticks without a replaceable blade.
 Composite sticks, despite their greater expense, are now commonplace at nearly all competitive levels of the sport, including youth ice hockey.
 These new sticks are lighter and provide a quicker release of the puck, resulting in a harder, more accurate shot.
 Although the new materials do enable harder shots, the improved durability and lighter materials can make the transition from wooden to composite stick more difficult for less experienced players.
 A shortcut used by numerous players is to use a weighted system, such as kwik hands, to quickly adjust to the new sticks.
 More expensive ice hockey sticks usually are the lightest sticks on the market (390-470 grams in a senior stick).
 In addition to the increased torque that these composite sticks possess, the sticks do not warp or absorb moisture like their wooden counterparts.

-When the player is standing on his skates with the stick upright, on the toe, perpendicular to the ice, the top of the shaft should stop just below or above the chin, depending on personal preference.
-Defensemen tend to use longer sticks which provide greater reach when poke-checking.
+When the player is standing on their skates with the stick upright, on the toe, perpendicular to the ice, the top of the shaft should stop just below or above the chin, depending on personal preference.
+Defense players tend to use longer sticks which provide greater reach when poke-checking.

 Ice hockey sticks are also used in rinkball.

 Inline hockey

 In the event of roller inline hockey, one-piece sticks are usually the same as ice hockey sticks.
-But when graphite shafts are used with replacement blades, it's quite common for the replacement blades to be made of mainly fibreglass with a narrow wood core.
+But when graphite shafts are used with replacement blades for these sticks, it's quite common for the replacement blades to be made of mainly fibreglass with a narrow wood core.
 Fibreglass shaves down over time on concrete, sport court and blacktop surfaces where traditional wooden ice hockey replacement blades are more likely to splinter, split and/or crack on those surfaces.